fmi-basel/1Photon_Analysis/README.md

 Delete_1/2.mat - Deletion indices for automatic exclusion *x*
 Outline.mat/png - Outline of the selected neurons (plotted on top of the correlation image)

 After the Cross-Day Alignment is finished a new folder is generated called *Alignment*.
 In this folder the code will save several variables related to the alignment procedure and the final Outputs *Data_Miniscope.mat* and *Data_Miniscope_PP.mat*.
 Both variables are identical and contain all information necessary for downstream analysis, however the variable **Data_Miniscope_PP.mat** is the Output generated, after the user finishes the post cross-day Alignment step.
-It contains variables that follow the CNMFE naming convention set out by Pencheng Zhou in his GitHub [Wiki](https://github.com/zhoupc/CNMF_E/wiki/Understand-CNMF-E-results).
-I would recommend to follow his advice on utilizing the variables **C** and **A** for downstream analysis, however all variables are accessible.
+It contains variables that follow the CNMFE naming convention set out by Pencheng Zhou.
+I recommend to follow his [advice](https://github.com/zhoupc/CNMF_E/wiki/Understand-CNMF-E-results) on utilizing the variables **C** and **A** for downstream analysis, however all variables are accessible.

 To help with analysing cross-day data, the code will generate multiple variables containing the concatenated results in single variables:

-C_all - contains the variable C for components that could be aligned across all Sessions *neurons * t*
+C - contains the variable C for components that could be aligned across all Sessions *neurons * t*
-C_raw_all - contains the variable C_raw for components that could be aligned across all Sessions *neurons * t*
+C_raw - contains the variable C_raw for components that could be aligned across all Sessions *neurons * t*
-S_all - contains the variable S for components that could be aligned across all Sessions *neurons * t*
+S - contains the variable S for components that could be aligned across all Sessions *neurons * t*

-**C_all - contains the variable C for components that could be aligned across all Sessions *neurons * t*
+C_all - contains the concatenated variable C for all global components.
+Sessions that could not be aligned are filled with nan's *neurons * t*
-C_raw_all - contains the variable C_raw for components that could be aligned across all Sessions *neurons * t*
+C_raw_all - contains the concatenated variable C_Raw for all global components.
+Sessions that could not be aligned are filled with nan's *neurons * t*
-S_all - contains the variable S for components that could be aligned across all Sessions *neurons * t***
+S_all - contains the concatenated variable S for all global components.
+Sessions that could not be aligned are filled with nan's *neurons * t*

-C_unsorted - contains the variable C split into cells/session with all neurons detected in this session *session{n}(neurons * t)*
+C_unsorted - contains the variable C split into cells (one cell/session) with all neurons detected in this session *session{n}(neurons * t)*
-C_raw_unsorted - contains the variable C_raw split into cells/session with all neurons detected in this session *session{n}(neurons * t)*
+C_raw_unsorted - contains the variable C_raw split into cells (one cell/session) with all neurons detected in this session *session{n}(neurons * t)*
-S_unsorted - contains the variable S split into cells/session with all neurons detected in this session *session{n}(neurons * t)*
+S_unsorted - contains the variable S split into cells (one cell/session) with all neurons detected in this session *session{n}(neurons * t)*

 Order - contains the indices of neurons that could be aligned across days (example *Row*: 0 0 5 4 1 - this neuron could be aligned in 3 Sessions and can be called with C_unsorted{3}(5, :) for session 3, C_unsorted{4}(4, :) for session 4 and C_unsorted{5}(1, :) for Session 5). *neuron * session*

-I would generally recommend to extract neurons with relevant alignment new with the procedure outlined above, however for new users, using the variable set  .... can also be a good option.
+I would generally recommend to extract neurons with relevant alignment new with the procedure outlined above, however for new users, using the variable set *..._all* can also be a good option.

 # References #
 If you decide to use this code, please cite the relevant works especially of the people who wrote the original Code that runs this pipeline: